 You can take a DIY approach to divorce, handling things yourself and avoiding any unnecessary fees.
-It's not always the right solution, particularly if children or large amounts of money are involved.
+It's not always the right solution, particularly if children or property or other assets are involved.
 But in more straightforward situations it is worth considering.
 You'll need to take the time to understand what's involved and be realistic about your own limitations

 Is DIY divorce a good option?